Peer Blog: Playing Catch (Up)!

 - Treat yourself

 The fastest and easiest way that you can set yourself up for failure is to convince yourself that you don’t have time to take any breaks while studying.
 But the truth is, if you don’t reward yourself once in a while you aren’t going to study nearly as effectively.
 You’ll burn out quickly, and become a hollow shell of your former self… which is not a state you want to be in come the end of exams.
-Take a break to call your mom/hit the gym/bake cookies/stress-eat the cookies you baked!
+Take a break to call your mom/exercise/bake cookies/stress-eat the cookies you baked!

 So now you have a list, a schedule, and a few nifty study strategies.
 You have a plan, and your life isn’t in shambles anymore!
 So even if procrastination is your illegal substance of choice, with a few easy changes you can ace your exams and make your mom proud – you’re going to be great.